googleads/googleads-php-lib/README.md

 ## The Google Ads APIs PHP Client Library (EXPERIMENTAL)

-**Experimental!**
+This project hosts the PHP client library for the various SOAP-based Ads APIs (AdWords, AdExchange Buyer, and DFP) at Google.

+### Experimental
 This branch of the ads PHP client library is an experimental, innovative, and rapidly changing client library.
 This means that we may make backwards- incompatible changes.
 Feedback from the community is welcome while we are actively developing this branch.

-This project hosts the PHP client library for the various SOAP-based Ads APIs (AdWords, AdExchange Buyer, and DFP) at Google.

 ### Features